bluz71/vim-mistfly-statusline/README.md

 if desired.

-Lastly, _mistfly statusline_ is a light _statusline_ plugin clocking in at about 500 lines of Vimscript.
+Lastly, _mistfly statusline_ is a light _statusline_ plugin clocking in at about 500 lines of code.
 For comparison, the [lightline](https://github.com/itchyny/lightline.vim), [airline](https://github.com/vim-airline/vim-airline) and [lualine](https://github.com/nvim-lualine/lualine.nvim) `statusline` plugins contain over 3,600, 7,900 and 7,300 lines of code respectively.
-In fairness, the latter plugins are also far more featureful and configurable.
+In fairness, the latter plugins are more featureful, configurable and visually pleasing.

 Screenshots
 -----------